 Most online course creators will find themselves using options #1 and #2, so we’ll focus on those two choices.

-Creators on Teachable are eligible for Teachable:pay if they’re in one of the 78 accepted countries.
+Creators on Teachable are eligible for Teachable:pay if they’re in one of the accepted countries.
+These payments can be paid out directly to your bank account.
 If your country of operation is not on this list, then you’ll have to use the Monthly Payment Gateway.
+With this option the payments from Teachable go to your Paypal account.
+So if you are not in one of the accepted countries to use Teachable:pay then you will need a Paypal account to use the Monthly Payment Gateway.

 Teachable:pay offers three choices for a payout schedule: daily, weekly, or monthly.
 In contrast, the Monthly Payment Gateway only offers monthly payouts.